Due: Tuesday, April 21 at 5:00 pm

 button.
 Here is the schematic from lab (click to enlarge):

-{PD17, PB6, PB12, PB11, PB10, PD11, PD13}to the 1K current-limiting resistors on your breadboard that connect to segments A - G of the display unit.PD17controls segment A,PB6controls segment B, and so on. - The dots in the lower left of the schematic are for the digits.
+{PD17, PB6, PB12, PB11, PB10, PD11, PD13}to the 1K current-limiting resistors on your breadboard that connect to segments A - G of the display unit.PD17controls segment A,PB6controls segment B, and so on. - The dots in the lower left of the schematic are for the digit connections.
 Add male-to-female jumpers connecting the four header pins for gpios

 {PB4, PB3, PB2, PC0}to the 1K resistors at the base of the transistors controlling digits 1 through 4.PB4controls the first digit,PB3the second digit, and so on. - Connect